 The latest updates and fixes available from Microsoft protect your computer and keep it running smoothly.
 Make sure you are current by running Windows updates prior to leaving campus.
-For more information, see the Windows Updates webpage.
+For more information, see the Software and System Updates webpage.

-All Baylor laptops must have PGP encryption software installed on the computer.
-All desktops which store sensitive information (defined as protected or higher on http://www.baylor.edu/its/index.php?id=83590, ex: social security or driver's license) must have PGP installed.
-Before you leave, restart your laptop to make sure you remember your PGP passphrase.
-Call the Help Desk prior to your departure to schedule a time for the installation if you do not have PGP and feel that you need it.
+All Baylor laptops must have encryption software installed on the computer.
+All desktops which store sensitive information (defined as protected or higher on http://www.baylor.edu/its/index.php?id=83590, ex: social security or driver's license) must have encryption software installed.
+Call the Help Desk prior to your departure to schedule a time for the installation of encryption software if you do not have any and feel that you need it.

 Configure your computer for VPN for access to secure Baylor systems such as Banner, Trax, Tivoli or BearQuest.
 To configure your computer for VPN, please see the VPN webpage.

 Change your password before leaving campus for an extended period of time.
 If your password were to expire while off campus or if you decide to change your password while away from campus, it requires more steps to make sure that all passwords are synchronized.
 If you change your password while away from campus and you use a laptop, you will need to use your old password to log into the laptop and your new password to access your email, Canvas, etc. It is preferred to change it while connected to the Baylor network.
 See the BearID Password page for more information.

 Baylor ID Card

 Be sure you have your Baylor ID number with you.
 You will need it to access payroll information from the internet.
 If you should lose your Baylor ID card while traveling, call the Baylor ID office immediately at 254-710-1965 or you can deactivate it real-time from the Parking and Transportation Services website.

 Self-Service keyword(s): lost Baylor id